MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/push-request-response-headers.md

 ### X-WNS-Group

+> [!NOTE]
-**Note**  The action center for Windows Phone Store apps can display multiple toast notifications with the same tag only if they are labelled as belonging to different groups.
+> The action center for Windows Phone Store apps can display multiple toast notifications with the same tag only if they are labelled as belonging to different groups.
 For example, consider a recipe book app.
 Each recipe would be identified by a tag.
 A toast that contains a comment on that recipe would have the recipe's tag, but a comment group label.
 A toast that contains a rating for that recipe would again have that recipe's tag, but would have a rating group label.
 Those different group labels would allow both toast notifications to be shown at once in the action center.
 This header is optional.

 X-WNS-Group: `<string value>`